BND Hamburger Icon

 Here’s a basic rundown of the steps you’ll need to take when implementing SIP trunks:

 1. Determine how many channels you need.
 This will depend on the size of your business and how many phone calls will be going at once.
 For example, companies with 100 people or more should follow the 3-to-1 rule: For every three employees making calls, you should have one SIP channel.
-Companies with fewer than 100 employees will need more channels because you’re more likely to have multiple people using the phone at one time.
+Chances are you fall on the other side of this equation, though: Companies with fewer than 100 employees.
+If so, you’ll need more channels because you’re more likely to have multiple people using the phone at one time.

 2. Assess whether you have enough bandwidth and a robust enough network to support a SIP service.

-3. Take inventory to determine whether you will need to replace any desk phones with SIP-enabled IP phones.
+3. Take inventory to determine whether you will need to replace any desk phones (if you have them) with SIP-enabled IP phones.

 4. Start collecting quotes.
 Whenever possible, speak with a sales representative directly, as they may be in a good position to quote you the lowest rate.